SSWConsulting/SSW.Rules.Content/rules/streamline-approvals/rule.md

 <!--endintro-->

 ## Benefits of streamlining approvals
-✅ Significant time savings for the original approver
+✅ Significant time savings for the person causing the bottlenecks (aka the "original approver")

 ✅ Fewer bottlenecks for those seeking approval

 ✅ Consistent and high-quality approvals

 ## Assigning employee responsibilities
-1. Identify areas for improvement.
-Look for approvals causing bottlenecks. e.g. delays in approval for induction completion.
+1. Identify areas where you have "approval hell" aka bottlenecks e.g. delays in approval for induction completion.
 2. Once identified, compile a list of subject matter experts who will be responsible for that approval.
-3. Assign each person a priority, with the original approver having the lowest priority to minimize their involvement.
+3. On the list assign each person a priority, with the "original approver" having the lowest priority to minimize their involvement.
-4. Induct each person by having them shadow the original approver for at least three approval processes, ensuring they understand the goal.
+4. Induct each person by having them shadow the "original approver" for at least 3 approval processes, ensuring they understand the goal.
+5. Explain to the new approvers if they think the approval may be controversial or if unsure about how to handle something add in the "original approver".
+That way everyone is aligned
-5. Document the list in a central repository, naming it {{ APPROVAL }} Masters.
+6. Document the list in a central repository, naming it {{ APPROVAL }} Masters.
 These individuals are now responsible for that approval. e.g. the Induction Masters are responsible for induction approval.
-6. Update the standard so that instead of contacting the original approver, individuals contact the list in order until they reach any 2 of the {{ APPROVAL }} Masters.
+7. Update the standard so that instead of contacting the "original approver", individuals contact the list in order until they reach any 2 of the {{ APPROVAL }} Masters.
 If they get approval from 2 approval masters, they are good to go!
-Note: The requirement for two approvals instills confidence in the process for the original approver.
+Note: The requirement for two approvals instills confidence in the process for the "original approver".

-Tip: if you think the approval may be controversial, it's a good idea to add in the original approver, so they don't get a rude shock.

 ::: bad
 ![Figure: Bad example - Adam approves the completion of everyones induction](InductionMastersBadExample.png)